slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 *'What you need to start a new business: generosity.' -- Derek Sivers*

 *'I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people.' -- Santiago Nestares*

-There are two types of entrepreneurs: missionaries and mercenaries.
 Focus on what can you give instead of focusing in making money.
 Once you find your market you'll get the reward.

+Test sales first.
 Validate your business by finding paying clients.
+If something is worth doing, sales will come easy and dollars will be high.
+If you have to drag people along kicking and screaming, you’re wasting your time.
+If they were in, they'd be in on day one.
 The more they pay, the more they value it: the consumer votes with his wallet.

 > *'Without customers, you don’t have a business.
 You have a hobby.' -- Don Peppers & Martha Rogers*

-> *'Test sales first.
-If something is worth doing, sales will come easy and dollars will be high.
-If you have to drag people along kicking and screaming, you’re wasting your time.
-If they were in, they'd be in on day one.'*

 > *'It's not about what you know, it's about who trusts you to solve their problems.
 Often, that requires the technical skills.
 Always, that requires the communication skills to persuade someone you can do it.'*

-Patterns on successful *entrepreneurs*.
+Hints:

 - Focus on revenue generating activities: if it is not going to earn you money, then don’t do it.
 - Do things that don’t scale